Blog

 We thoroughly investigate the legal cause of your critical issue and have the knowledge and skill necessary to present a strong case to a jury and win.
 Call the super lawyers at Janicek Law for a free consultation about your superseding intervening cause case today.
 Our phone number is (210) 366-4949.

-Our firm also handles various legal issues, including San Antonio 18-wheeler accidents, premises liability, San Antonio nursing home abuse, car accident injuries, and more.
+Our firm also handles various legal issues, including San Antonio 18-wheeler accidents, San Antonio nursing home abuse, and more.

 Establish your attorney-client relationship with our law firm by calling to set up a free consultation today.